How it works

 Section titled “Your workflow”You install it once

 Section titled “You install it once”Run the install script and PlanBridge picks up any supported coding agent already on your machine.
-No configuration.
+It adds standard plugin or hook entries, not a custom runtime.
 No API keys.
 Re-run it later if you add a new agent.

 You shape the work

-Section titled “You shape the work”Highlight any line of the plan, leave a comment.
-When you’re happy, click Approve Plan.
+Section titled “You shape the work”Select any line, leave a comment.
+When you’re happy, click Approve.
 If something needs to change, click Request Changes and your agent picks the work back up with your feedback in hand.

 What runs where

-Section titled “What runs where”Your plan never leaves your machine.
-There’s no remote backend, no account, no API keys.
+Section titled “What runs where”Your content never leaves your machine.
+There’s no remote backend, no account, no API keys, and no background daemon.
 The only network traffic is your browser talking to a CLI process on localhost.

 The CLI launches the local server only when your agent needs review, then shuts it down as soon as you submit.
 Nothing persists.